-INVESTIGATIONS
+INVESTIGATIONS Skill Certificate

 This certificate is designed to give those students interested in private investigations the necessary skills to perform the needed work for private investigation firms, insurance companies, state agencies, business and others.
-Traffic accident investigations and identity crime investigations such as: driver license, credit card, and Social Security are examples of topics that will be covered in this program.
+To qualify for a certificate, a student must complete the 6 semester units of required Administration of Justice classes.